JakeSteam/blog-personal/_posts/2022-05-05-why-i-fell-in-love-with-formula-1.md

 From a personal perspective it's been fairly interesting to think about, and it shows how an arbitrary event / interest can be seen as "inevitable" if you selectively choose evidence.
 In reality, it was a few events aligning and mostly chance.

 Hopefully the Miami grand prix this weekend is coloured McLaren orange!

+Edit: It wasn't, 0 points for McLaren 🙄